Patiala railway station

-Patiala railway station is a railway station serving Patiala city of Punjab in India.
+Patiala railway station (station code: PTA) is a railway station serving Patiala city of Punjab in India.
 It is under Ambala railway division of Northern Railway zone of Indian Railways.
 It is located at 256 m above sea level and has four platforms.
 24 trains stops, one train originates and one train terminates here.

+Proposed Image

 History

 Unlike most railway stations, the building of Patiala railway station is perpendicular to the rail line from Rajpura.
 It is said that Maharaja built the railway station in the perpendicular orientation as he had hoped that one day the Ambala–Ludhiana would be diverted via Patiala, but that never happened.
 One reason was the trains would have to pay the taxes levied by the Pepsu state.

 Overview

 The Patiala railway station is located at an elevation of 255 m and was assigned the code "PTA."
 Patiala railway station is one of the 400 stations to be redeveloped under Government of India's AMRUT scheme.
 In 2016, the work for the platform-1 extension is in progress which shall be extended to another 200 meter to accommodate longest possible train.
 In 2016, electrification of Single broad-gauge railway line was under progress which is executed by Rail Vikas Nigam Ltd.

 There are 5 platforms under use, 1(A), 1, 2, 3, 4.
 Platform number 4 is reserved exclusively for freight and passenger trains of Indian Army.